LDeakin/zarrs_tools/docs/benchmarks.md

 # Benchmarks

 > [!CAUTION]
-> Take these benchmarks with a grain of salt, they need to be audited.
+> Take these benchmarks with a grain of salt, they need to be reviewed.
->
-> The `zarrs_benchmark_read` and `zarrs_benchmark_read_async` binaries have been optimised to be as efficient as possible with the `zarrs` API.
+> * The `zarrs_benchmark_read` and `zarrs_benchmark_read_async` binaries have been optimised to be as efficient as possible with the `zarrs` API.
->
-> Conversely, the `tensorstore` benchmark script may not be using the optimal API for tensorstore, might not be handling async very well, and may not be doing exactly what the zarrs benchmark is doing.
+> * The `tensorstore` benchmark script may not be using the optimal tensorstore API, might not be doing async properly, and may not be equivalent to the zarrs benchmark.
-> Furthermore, tensorstore benchmarks use the python rather than the C++ API and are subject to the overheads of python.
+> * Tensorstore benchmarks use the python rather than the C++ API and are subject to the overheads of python.

-> TODO: Audit benchmarks and benchmark more Zarr V3 implementations

 ## Benchmark Data
 Benchmark data is generated with `scripts/generate_benchmark_array.py` as follows